 Steps in Down Payment – It is also depending on whether the slider is enabled or not.
 Down payment Slider will be increment by this value.

 Minimum Term – The minimum Term that user can input.

 Maximum Term – The maximum Term that user can input.

 Steps in Term – It is also depending on whether the slider is enabled or not.
 Term Slider will be increment by this value.

-Here is the example of Amount Slider settings:
+Here is an example of the Amount Slider settings:

-Slider Bar has default primary color that you selected in settings.
+Slider Bar will have the default primary color that you selected in settings.